arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 ghci>
 ```

-We can also define type-level lists with multiple elements:
+Type-level lists can also be defined with multiple elements:

 ```haskell
 ghci> :kind! '[Int, Bool, String]